 - Anotia is rare but seen in 20% of children with thalidomide-induced abnormalities.
 Microtia (along with protruding ears) is the most common ear problem encountered in plastic surgery.
 It is seen in 0.03% of all newborns.
 It is commonly associated with hemifacial microsomia.

-- Between 6 and 16% of cases are associated with chromosomal abnormalities and up to 65% of cases occur in isolation.
-However both can also be associated with first arch syndrome and the oculo-auriculo-vertebral spectrum (of which Goldenhar's syndrome is the most severe manifestation).
-Other associations include Treacher Collins' syndrome, Nager and CHARGE syndrome (Coloboma, Heart defects, Atresia of the choanae, Retardation of growth and developmental delay, Genitourinary abnormalities, Ear anomalies), among others.
+- Between 6% and 16% of cases are associated with chromosomal abnormalities and up to 65% of cases occur in isolation.
+However, both can also be associated with first arch syndrome and the oculo-auriculo-vertebral spectrum (of which Goldenhar's syndrome is the most severe manifestation).
+Other associations include Treacher Collins' syndrome, Nager and CHARGE syndrome (Coloboma, Heart defects, Atresia of the choanae, Restriction of growth and developmental delay, Genitourinary abnormalities, Ear anomalies), among others.

 - The future promises exciting developments, including intrauterine diagnosis and treatment of severe ear deformities, gene therapy and tissue generation, in vitro cartilage growth and the increasing use of prosthetic implants.